oroinc/documentation/user_guide/channel_guide.rst

 - Entities assigned to a channel define the types of information that can be collected from it.

-Each channel is assigned a Customer entity that corresponds tp the channel type.
+Each channel is assigned a Customer entity that corresponds to the channel type.
 Records of the Customer entities ("customers") can be created within the channel.

-Customer data from different channels is areaggregated under an Account record ("account"): each customer must be assigned an account, and several customers (regardless of their channel type) may be assigned to the same account.
+Customer data from different channels is aggregated under an Account record ("account"): each customer must be assigned an account, and several customers (regardless of their channel type) may be assigned to the same account.